 The qualifying criteria is one of the following:

-- Level 1: Students who are or have recently left local authority care or are in receipt of Universal Credit or Personal Independence Payments.
+- Level 1: Students who are or have recently left local authority care or are in receipt of Universal Credit in their own right.

 - Level 2: Students who are in receipt of free school meals.

 - Level 3: Students facing financial hardship where the total household income is less than £28,000 per year (appropriate evidence confirming income will be required).